vorpaldicepress/vorpaldicepress.github.io/_posts/drafts/blogs/2021-10-20-Sardior-the-Ruby-Dragon.md

 **Magic Weapons.** Sardior’s weapon attacks are magical.

-**MYTHIC (Mythic; Recharges after a Short or Long Rest).** When Sardior is reduced to 0 hit points, he does not die.
-Instead, Sardior {DOES THE THING}.
+**Ruby Soul (Mythic; Recharges after a Short or Long Rest).** When Sardior is reduced to 0 hit points, he does not die.
+Instead, Sardior is filled with divine wrath.
 Sardior regains 305 hit points and gains 305 temporary hit points.

-Additionally, {OTHER STUFF}
+Additionally, Sardior casts bright light in a 250-foot radius, and dim light 250 feet beyond that.
+Spells which magically create darkness are automatically counterspelled within this area.
+Creatures who fail their saving throws caused by Sardior’s breath weapons while in the area of bright light are also blinded until the start of their next turn.

 **Regeneration.** Sardior regains 30 hit points at the start of his turn.